travisdoor/travis.github.io/talloc.md

 allocation written in C. Source code can be found [here](https://github.com/travisdoor/talloc).

 {: style="text-align: justify;"}
-Talloc operates in preallocated memory block reserved on startup and returned back to system on application shutdown.
-Due to preallocation talloc reduce calls to system memory allocation.
-Object smaller than 2KB (by default) are sorted into groups and allocated in pools (each size has it's own pool).
-Talloc store some meta data about allocated blocks this leads to higher memory consumption it is designed for better speed not less memory usage.
+Talloc operates in preallocated memory block reserved on startup and returned back to the system on application shutdown.
+Due to preallocation, talloc reduces calls to the system memory allocation.
+Objects smaller than 2KB (by default) are sorted into groups and allocated in pools (each size has it's own pool).
+Talloc stores some meta data about allocated blocks, this leads to higher memory consumption it is designed for better speed not less memory usage.
-It is successfully used by Sandy Engine in Planet Nomads and also every my personal project uses this allocator.
+It is successfully used by the Sandy Engine in Planet Nomads and also each of my personal projects uses this allocator.

 ## Change log
   * 1.4.0 Add exception method setter.